bernardoms/shortenerUrl/README.md

 ## How to run
 Local:
   - from the root of the project cd deps.
-  - docker compose up -d for startup a mongo in a container.
+  - docker compose build for build an image of the project.
+After that docker-compose up -d to bring up a mongo container and app container.
+  - It's possible to add new relic license key into env of docker-compose to monitoring the app by new relic

   Cloud: